thepredicto/predicto_api/README.md

 # predicto_api
 Python library for Predicto API.

-Predicto generates daily forecasts and Trade Picks for a number of stocks.
+Predicto generates stock market signals and short-term forecasts daily.
 Powered by intelligible Deep Learning models, based on News & Options Data.

 More info at [https://predic.to](https://predic.to)